ynput/ayon-documentation/website/docs/artist_concepts.md

 ### Family

 Each published [subset][3b89d8e0] can have exactly one family assigned to it.
 Family determines the type of data that the subset holds.
 Family doesn't dictate the file type, but can enforce certain technical specifications.
-For example ayon default configuration expects `model` family to only contain geometry without any shaders or joints when it is published.
+For example AYON default configuration expects `model` family to only contain geometry without any shaders or joints when it is published.

   [3b89d8e0]: #subset "subset"